Tuition and Fee Refunds

 If Financial Aid is sufficient to cover all fees on a student account, a refund will be processed.

-If you do not have direct deposit, the process from the time aid feeds onto the student account until the check is typically received is five to seven business days.
-Checks do not come to the Cashier's Office; they are mailed out directly from Columbia to the local address on file.
+If you do not have direct deposit, the process from the time aid feeds onto the student account until the check is typically received may be up to three weeks.
+Checks are only cut once per week during non-peak refund periods and do not come to the Cashier's Office; they are mailed out directly from Columbia to the local address on file.

 Financial aid BEGINS to feed onto student accounts the week before classes begin.
 You can view your financial status online at Pathway by clicking on " Campus Finances", then click "Account Inquiry" followed by the "Activity Tab".
 Financial aid disbursements and refunds will show on this tab.